 Figure 21: Cut regions in a 2D spectrum It is worth noting that if a 1D spectrum is used as the projection, as in Figure 21, then the cut region in the appropriate dimension will be shown as a discontinuity in the base line of the spectrum.
-The "Auto cuts" button sets the plot cuts automatically.
-It is based on automatic recognition of the peak regions and cuts the unnecessary plot regions where no relevant peaks were found.
-To clear a cut region, select the "Clear" option in the Plot Cuts section of the View panel.

-Sync Spectra Toggle: The sync spectra toggle checkbox determines whether linked spectra on the canvas should have their axes synchronized with respect to zooming and panning.
+The 'Auto cuts' button sets the plot cuts automatically.
+It is based on automatic recognition of the peak regions and cuts out the unnecessary plot regions, where no relevant peaks were found.
+To clear a cut region, select the 'Clear' option in the 'Plot Cuts' section of the 'View' panel.
+Sync Spectra Toggle: The 'Sync Spectra' toggle checkbox determines whether linked spectra on the Canvas should have their axes synchronized with respect to zooming and panning.
 The view options for a 2D spectrum are shown in Figure 22.
 In addition to the options described for a 1D spectrum, a 2D spectrum has the following additional options.
 2D View Options: Within the 2D options the user can choose how the data should be plotted.
-For 2D and Pseudo 2D spectra, there are four view modes available, contour plot, raster plot, overlay plot or stacked plot.
-The positive/negative option allows the user to plot only positive or negative values or both.
+For 2D and Pseudo 2D spectra, there are four view modes available: Contour plot, Raster plot, Overlay plot, and Stacked plot.
+The 'Positive/Negative' option allows the user to plot only positive or negative values or both.
 The axes control has an additional option in the form of a drop down box.
-This option determines what is plotted at the edge of the 2D spectrum, referred to as the sideview in JASON.
-The options are; 1) sum, which is just the sum of all points across a row or column, depending on the axis; 2) skyline, which is the maximum value across each row or column; 3) spectrum, the user can select a 1D spectrum from the Canvas; 4) trace, the user is able to plot a specific trace from the 2D spectrum using the cross hair cursor.
+This option determines what is plotted at the edge of the 2D spectrum, referred to as the 'sideview' in JASON.
+The options are: 1) Sum, which is just the sum of all points across a row or column, depending on the axis; 2) Skyline, which is the maximum value across each row or column; 3) Spectrum, the user can select a 1D spectrum from the Canvas; 4) Trace, the user is able to plot a specific trace from the 2D spectrum using the cross hair cursor.
 More than one trace can be plotted on an axis projection.
-Sideviews can be scaled using the mouse scroll wheel and moved up or down by holding down the 'Shift' key whilst using the scroll wheel.
+Sideviews can be scaled using the mouse scroll wheel and moved up or down by holding down the Shift key whilst using the scroll wheel.

 Figure 22: 2D Options in the view panel

 3.5 The Processing Panel

-The processing panel contains all the steps in the processing chain used to convert the raw data into an NMR spectrum.
+The 'Processing' panel contains all the steps in the processing chain used to convert the raw data into an NMR spectrum.
 Figure 23 shows a typical processing list for a 1D NMR spectrum.
 In this section it is assumed that the user is familiar with routine NMR processing.